SnapSpark-AI/SnapSpark/README.md

 # 🔥 SnapSpark

-Crowdsourced AI prediction of wildfires scale.
+Crowdsourced AI prediction of wildfires at scale.